Salta, Argentina

 What are some unique experiences in Salta?

-What are the must-see landmarks in Salta?
+What are the must-see attractions in Salta?

 What can I do in Salta?